Making different work

 Changing: The perspective of value in design.

 The role of designer has expanded from problem solver towards the realm of the arts, asking questions rather than offering solutions.
 Designers have also adopted the business model of artists in which they produce design as art.
 This changes the context and perception as well as the valuation of the work.
-To understand this mechanism we amplified the idea of limited edition design as art through a series of ten chairs illegally made in public space.
+To understand this mechanism I amplified the idea of limited edition design as art through a series of ten chairs illegally made in public space.

 Output: Guerilla Upcycling: A series of ten chairs made on the spot with found materials as an extreme example of design as art.